 For keeping any job it’s crucial not to make mistakes and to finish tasks on time, so determine your working hours and lunch breaks in order to stay productive.
 Creating a list of tasks you want to complete by the end of the day will help you focus and skip unnecessary breaks.
 You don’t want to work 12 hours a day, so you better stick to the schedule!
 No cooking or ironing during the working hours.
 Prepare food beforehand and schedule a lunch break.
 Knowing that you have to stop at a certain time will help you focus on finishing a task.
 However, if you like to make longer breaks and go to a coffee with friends, that’s also fine.
 Just make a schedule and stick to it.

 Always keep in mind that you have to present yourself at your best.
-Prepare your resume, make a profile on one of the hiring platforms and organize your time and working space.
-If you don’t want to search for a remote job, IT recruiting companies can find it for you.
+Prepare your resume, make a profile on one of the hiring platforms and organise your time and working space.
 You can overcome all the challenges and obstacles that go with a remote job, just give yourself time.